cockroachdb/docs/v2.1/create-security-certificates-custom-ca.md

 Approach | Use case description
 -------------|------------
 [UI certificate and key](#accessing-the-admin-ui-for-a-secure-cluster) | When you want to access the Admin UI for a secure cluster and avoid clicking through a warning message to get to the UI.
-[Split-node certificate](#split-node-certificates) | When your organizational CA requires you to have separate certificates for when the node acts as a server and as a client.
+[Split-node certificate](#split-node-certificates) | When your organizational CA requires you to have separate certificates for the node's incoming connections (from SQL and Admin UI clients, and from other CockroachDB nodes) and for outgoing connections to other CockroachDB nodes.
 [Split-CA certificates](#split-ca-certificates) | When you have multiple CockroachDB clusters and need to restrict access to clients from accessing the other cluster.

 ## Accessing the Admin UI for a secure cluster